SRALee12/DecentralBank/decentralbank.md

 Basis dubs itself as a "stable cryptocurrency with an algorithmic central bank."
 Basis is more akin to a currency with an empty central bank with no way to accrue a balance sheet of assets.
 The Basis scheme imitates a central bank with zero options when conducting open market operations but to sell bonds (which as we discussed above is not really a bond).
 Essentially, the basis system might seem similar to central banking on a cursory level, but it could not be farther from.

-## Discussion

-A decentralized bank which holds only cryptographic assets was not possible before the proliferation of general compute ledgers which created an environment for many different types of on-chain assets.
-Additionally, advancements in trustless interblockchain/inter-ledger communication was required before a decentralized banking network could hold many assets across different ledgers, all controlled by the bank's equity tokenholders.
-Additionally, with the practical implementation of atomic swaps and cross-chain trustless state verification, it is possible for the stable bank currency to be fungible across many different legders which it is printed on.

-Uncompromosing censorship resistance is the defining characteristic of this network.
-The cryptographic technology used to produce this peer-to-peer financial network would need to be continuously updated to remain on the bleeding-edge so as to supercede nation-state level regulation and control in order for the system to produce a world-scale banking market.
-Otherwise, its chief utility proposition is dubious compared to centralized, nationalized central banking systems.

 ## Conclusion